-For F, poor recovery was obtained for preheats above 190 °C. Considering the poor performance at high temperatures and the early emergence of the 110 °C TL peak on the used Lexsyg Research reader (see section 3), lower temperatures were tested and a full recovery of the given dose (ca. 130 Gy) was possible for F and PM with a preheat of 170 °C. No plateau but increasing trends of De values from the natural signal were observed between 150 and 210 °C for F and between 170 and 210 °C for PM.
-Natural De values decrease rapidly for preheats above 210 °C while thermal transfer behaves inversely.
-However, thermal transfer is within <2 Gy (ca. 1.5 % of the natural De), and is therefore negligible.
-To investigate whether thermal quenching induces an underestimation of De values at high preheat temperatures, preheat measurements were conducted on aliquots of
+For F, poor recovery was obtained for preheats above 190 °C. Considering the poor performance at high temperatures and the early emergence of the 110 °C TL peak on the used Lexsyg Research reader (see Sect.
+3), lower temperatures were tested and a full recovery of the given dose (ca. 130 Gy) was possible for F and PM with a preheat of 170 °C. No plateau is present, but increasing trends of D_e values from the natural signal were observed between 150 and 210 °C for F and between 170 and 210 °C for PM.
+Natural De values decrease rapidly for preheats above 210 °C, while thermal transfer behaves inversely.
+However, thermal transfer is within $< 2 \,\mathrm{Gy}$ (ca. 1.5 % of the natural $D{\rm e}$) and is therefore negligible.
+To investigate whether thermal quenching induces an underestimation of De values at high preheat temperatures, preheat measurements were conducted on aliquots of RIN2 F, following Wallinga et al. (2000).
+Therefore, the natural signal was bleached with IR LEDs, a fixed dose of ca. 90 Gy was administered and each aliquot was preheated to